 There are several advantages of moving to the subscription model.
 Several include:

-- Software is constantly updated.
+- Consistant Updates.
 The subscription allows you to always run the latest version of Microsoft Office.
-Features updates are now released monthly, not every few years.
+Updates are now released monthly.

 - Installation on mobile devices.
-Allows you to use Microsoft Office on tablets and mobile phones – up to 5
+This Allows you to use Microsoft Office on up to 5 tablets and mobile phones.

 - Installation on multiple devices.
-(Shown above as “Install on Laptop?”
-Ability to use one license across a user’s multiple computers – up to 5
+You can use one license across a user’s multiple computers (up to 5).

 Office 365 – Subscription